DEFRA/os-map-ref/README.md

 ### From OS Map Reference to Longitude and Latitude

-If your end result needs to be longitude and latitude, you can combine the OsMapRef output with that of another gem:
+If your end result needs to be longitude and latitude, you can combine the OsMapRef output with that of another gem called [global_convert](https://github.com/reggieb/global_convert)
-[global_convert](https://github.com/reggieb/global_convert)

 For example